varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Disables rating

-Make the score in the disabled state by setting the `disabled` property, and use `disabled-color` to customize the color of the icon when disabled
+Make the score in the disabled state by adding the `disabled` property, and use `disabled-color` to customize the color of the icon when disabled

 ```html
 <var-rate v-model="score" disabled disabled-color="#bbbbbb"/>